Close Menu

 Hiroshima Peace Memorial Park is a 120,000-square-meter park that surrounds the Atomic Bomb Dome.
 The park is home to a number of memorials, museums, and historical sites, including the Hiroshima Peace Memorial Museum, the Children’s Peace Monument, and the Atomic Bomb Dome itself.
 Visitors can walk through the park and see the ruins of the city, including the remains of buildings and streets that were destroyed in the bombing.

 The park also features a number of monuments and memorials, including the Atomic Bomb Dome, the Hiroshima Peace Bell, and the Memorial Cenotaph for the Atomic Bomb Victims.
 The cenotaph is a large stone monument that bears the names of the victims of the atomic bombing, and is a poignant reminder of the human cost of war.
-(See Also: Is it Safe to Visit La?
-A Traveler’s Guide)
+(See Also: Is the Url Safe to Visit?
+A Guide to Secure Browsing)

 Safety in Hiroshima